 In the weekend portion of this module called Healing through the Pranic Body and Conscious Mind, we move deeper into the koshas, or layers of the Self, unwrapping like a gift, the inner-workings of the pranic and mental bodies.

 As medical technology advances, surgery is becoming a more common form of treatment.
 In this course, we investigate the most common surgeries and the best practices for helping clients rehabilitate after surgery.

-Working with Cancer
+Working with the Pelvic Floor